BerryMelon/ImageFetcher/README.md

+Simple Class that lets you fetch unlimited images from wherever image sources you provide.

 # Image Fetcher

-The ImageFetcher automatically gets urls and downloads the image data in the background, so all you have to do is tell the ImageFetcher to give an image when needed!
+By setting your customized ImageUrlDownloader(*see below for detailed instruction*), ImageFetcher automatically gets urls and downloads the image data in the background, so all you have to do is tell the ImageFetcher to give an image when needed!
 Made with `Swift3.0`

 ### Installation